-Here’s where you can get a taste of this game-changing faux meat option in Hong Kong:
+You can also get a taste of this game-changing faux meat option at participating restaurants in Hong Kong:

 Kind Kitchen by Green Common